-- Streamlining onboarding: A smooth onboarding process is crucial for retention.
+- Streamlining onboarding: The smoother the process, the better the retention rates.
+Follow the SaaS onboarding checklist to achieve the best results.
 With a knowledge base, you can create guides to help new users get started quickly, ensuring a positive experience.

 - Reducing support costs: By empowering people to find answers on their own, you can lower support costs and use resources more efficiently.

 To sum up, a knowledge base makes people happier and keeps them coming back.
 Plus, it shows you know your stuff.
 Also, consider creating a top-notch internal knowledge base to enhance your support team and shine among competitors.

 Key attributes of a stunning SaaS knowledge base